AMPnet/auditor-node/doc/scripting-api.md

 ## Entry point and return value

-Each auditing script should define a function called `audit()` which takes no arguments.
+Each auditing script should define a function called `audit()` without arguments.
 This function should do all the necessary steps in the auditing process and return an `AuditResult` at the end.
-The simplest possible auditing script is
+The simplest possible auditing script is the following:
-therefore:

 ```javascript
 function audit() {